 3. Worcestershire, England.

 In the 1980s, I was doing all the jobs no one else wanted to do – sweeping the yard, cleaning the dustbin lorries, even sometimes cleaning the toilets.
 I did this for several years.

 In the 1990s, I was wearing a suit, driving a company car and running a multi-million pound project.

-The factors that led to this turning point in my life ranged from a new government policy that forced councils to compete for their local services, to a friend of mine who introduced me to someone who was looking for a truck driver, which was a job that I quite fancied.
+The factors that led to this turning point in my life ranged from a new government policy that forced councils to compete for their local services, to a friend of mine who introduced me to someone who was looking for a truck driver, a job that I felt quite excited about and applied for.
 But the most important factor was the remarkable trust my manager showed in me – an unproven manual worker – after I told him I was going to take this new job I’d been offered.
 He immediately made me a better offer, working on some of the projects that this new government policy had created.

 Despite this amazing opportunity, I still wanted to take the truck driving job.
 It was only my father’s advice, and I guess my willingness to listen to him, that led me to make the right decision.

 Lesson: I once thought I was promoted because I was in the right place at the right time.
 This perspective takes away my contribution and reduces the achievement to a matter of chance.
 It would be more accurate to say that I got myself into the right position, waited patiently for the right moment and then seized the opportunity.
 I worked hard, listened to the advice of others, made a decision and got the promotion I deserved.